jyotsnan/assigns_has_many_through_relations/README.md

 ## Configuration

 You can configure the engine in an initializer.
-The given examples are the defaults except for `auth_filter` that won't run if you don't set it.
+The given examples are the defaults except for `auth_filter`.
+That won't run if you don't set it.

 ```ruby
 # config/initializers/assigns_has_many_through_relations.rb